 - The maximum total height of a cut off luminaire, either freestanding or attached to a structure, shall be 25 feet.
-Any luminaire greater than 25 feet in total height requires special use approval.
 (Figure 13-1) - 2.
 A cut off luminaire shall be designed to completely shield the light source from an observer three and one-half feet above the ground at any point along an abutting lot line.
 (Figure 13-1)